-The Armory Palace is the oldest and richest museum in the Kremlin.
-It was originally founded in 1806 as the Imperial Court Museum, which was created out of three royal treasuries: the Court Treasury, where the regalia of the tsars and ambassadorial gifts were kept; the Stable Treasury, which contained the royal harnesses and carriages used by the tsars during state ceremonies; and the Armory, a collection of arms, armor, and other valuable objects gathered from the country's chief armories and storehouses.
+The oldest and richest museum in the Kremlin was founded in 1806 as the Imperial Court Museum, which was created out of three royal treasuries: the Court Treasury, where the regalia of the tsars and ambassadorial gifts were kept; the Stable Treasury, which contained the royal harnesses and carriages used by the tsars during state ceremonies; and the Armory, a collection of arms, armor, and other valuable objects gathered from the country's chief armories and storehouses.

 Hall I displays the works of goldsmiths and silversmiths of the 12th through 19th centuries, and Hall II contains a collection of 18th- to 20th-century jewelry.
 One of the most astounding exhibits is the collection of Fabergé eggs on display in Hall II (Case 23).
 Among them is a silver egg whose surface is engraved with a map of the Trans-Siberian Railway.
 The "surprise" inside the egg, which is also on display, was a golden clockwork model of a train with a platinum engine, windows of crystal, and a headlight made of a tiny ruby.
-Feeling overwhelmed by everything to see at the Armory Palace?
+Feeling overwhelmed by everything to see at the Armory Chamber?
 If nothing else, be sure to see the Fabergé eggs.
 If the weather is too good to spend all day indoors, check out the splendor of the Cathedral Square and come back to see the Armory another day.

 Hall III contains Asian and Western European arms and armor, including heavy Western European suits of armor from the 15th to 17th centuries, pistols, and firearms.